Epidemiology Research Studies

 VA continues to study the long-term health effects of Project 112/SHAD, biological and chemical warfare tests from 1962 to 1974.

 War Related Illness and Injury Research

-VA's War Related Illness and Injury Study Centers focus on research for deployment-related health conditions.
+VA's The War Related Illness and Injury Study Center focuses on research for deployment-related health conditions.